 Our trees grow in several locations on the farm.
 Some are obvious: the Front, Back and Hill fields (pretty clever, huh?).
-Other sites are nestled away in the woods and we created several "islands" of trees as you head towards the Back Field.
+Other sites are nestled away in the woods ... you have to explore a little to find them!

 Road to Grandma's

-You'll find all of our species in the front field: Canaan and Concolor firs; White and Scotch pines; and Blue, Norway, Serbian and Black Hills spruces.
-Most of the trees ready for 2016 harvest are in rows G-M, although some taller ones can be found throughout the field.
+You'll find all of our species in the front field: Canaan Firs; White and Scotch pines; and Blue, Norway, Serbian and Black Hills spruces.
+You'll notice some open areas -- we are "resting" portions of the field in preparation for new plantings.

-This field has a nice view from the top, and a fun run down the backside, through some new trees and heading towards the pond!
+This field has a nice view from the top, and a fun trail down the backside, through some new trees and heading towards the pond!
 White Pine; and Black Hills, White and Norway spruces are growing here.
-The lower section, near the pond and at the edge of the pond, are ready for the 2016 harvest.
-A few White Pine are ready in the upper portion, but most of those will see optimum height in 2017 and 2018..

 Our one True North-facing slope!
 Wrapping around the hill on the back side of the Hill Field, a path takes you below our newest field.
-We're planting Canaan and Balsam fir here and they should be ready by 2020.
-The few White Pine will be ready in 2017.
-Watch your step!
+We're planting Canaan and Balsam fir here.

 In 2010, we cleared out this field of all the old trees and completely re-did the row layout.
 We're pretty excited about this field as everything we have learned through trial and error, and experimentation, in the Front Field, and then tested in the Hill Field, is now being applied in the Back Field.
 From 2011 to 2013, we re-established rows, installed dripline irrigation and used the right species for the lay of the field and soil type.
 Serbian and Norway spruces dominate this field, with a few Majestic Blue Spruce at the top to deter the deer.
-A few White Pine and Cedar trees are planted to add a little variety, These trees should be ready starting in 2018.
+A few White Pine and Cedar trees are planted to add a little variety.

 Your Choices of Trees